Math 7/8 & Math 8

 - Students earn half-credit back (ex.: 70% COULD become 85%)

 - Homework corrections will be accepted all year.

-- Test corrections for the first semester can be made if a student scores less than 80%, second semester test corrections can be made if a student scores less than 60% (algebra can not make test corrections second semester).
+- Test corrections for the first semester can be made if a student scores less than 80%, second semester test corrections can be made if a student scores less than 60%.

 Homework Assignments: Homework is given each day (Mon.-Thurs), due the next day.

 - Students will be graded on their ability to demonstrate what they have learned and must have work to receive full credit on an assignment.

 - Having only the answers will result in NO CREDIT and students will need to complete the assignment before a grade can be earned.

 - If a student has forgotten/lost their homework it may be completed during recess or after school, and turned in on the day it was due with no penalty.

 - Homework not turned in will receive a “missing” score (which averages as a zero) until received, but may be turned in for a grade until the end of a unit.

 - Homework will not be accepted after unit of learning has been assessed (a unit test taken).